Meet the Barnes Family

 Alexis Barnes, a single mother with two young sons, has moved repeatedly in search of a better situation (“my oldest child is 10 and we have moved more times than he is old,”) but runs into the same poor-maintenance problems while rising rental costs make just keeping a roof over their head difficult.

 Alexis’ dream of homeownership led her to Habitat.
 Owning her own home means “safety, comfort, security and peace of mind.
 A home will ensure that my family doesn’t have to endure another night of homelessness because of rising rent prices.
 It will allow my kids a place to grow.”

-The Barnes Family will move into their new home in June across the street from a park with a playground.
+The Barnes Family moved into their new home in June – across the street from a park with a playground.